Black British people: Abolitionism

-Oloudah Equiano
+Olaudah Equiano

 During the late 18th century, numerous publications and memoirs were written about the "black poor".
-One example is the writings of Equiano, a former slave who became an unofficial spokesman for Britain's Black community.
-His memoir about his life entitled The Interesting Narrative of the Life of Olaudah Equiano.
+One example is the writings of Olaudah Equiano, a former slave who wrote a memoir titled The Interesting Narrative of the Life of Olaudah Equiano.

-In 1786, Olaudah Equiano became the first black person to be employed by the British government, when he was made Commissary of Provisions and Stores for the 350 black people suffering from poverty who had decided to accept the government's offer of an assisted passage to Sierra Leone.
+In 1786, Equiano became the first black person to be employed by the British government, when he was made Commissary of Provisions and Stores for the 350 black people suffering from poverty who had decided to accept the government's offer of an assisted passage to Sierra Leone.
 The following year, in 1787, encouraged by the Committee for the Relief of the Black Poor, about 400 black Londoners were aided in emigrating to Sierra Leone in West Africa, founding the first British colony on the continent.
 They asked that their status as British subjects be recognized, along with requests that they be given military protection by the Royal Navy.
 However, even though the committee signed up about 700 members of the Black Poor, only 441 boarded the three ships that set sail from London to Portsmouth.
 Many black Londoners were no longer interested in the scheme, and the coercion employed by the committee and the government to recruit them only reinforced their opposition.
 Equiano, who was originally involved in the scheme, became one of its most vocal critics.
 Another prominent black Londoner, Ottobah Cugoano, also criticised the scheme.